kleros/dao-module/docs/txs-hashes-check.md

 ```

 The `Transactions array hash` must match the one displayed on the Realitio question.
 If it doesn't match, it means that the transactions submitted to Realitio are not the ones voted on the Snapshot proposal.

+## Zodiac

+This tool uses the previous version of the Zodiac module, called DaoModule, and therefore will fail if you try to check a proposal which uses the new Zodiac.
+If that's the case, enable the zodiac parameter using `--zodiac true` when running the hash check command.
+It should look like so:

+`yarn hardhat --network <network> checkProposalHash --proposalid <proposalid> --zodiac true`